CrayLabs/SmartRedis/doc/runtime.rst

 The environment variable ``SR_THREAD_COUNT`` is used by SmartRedis to determine the number of threads to initialize when building a worker pool for parallel task execution.
-If the variable is not defined, SmartRedis will use a default number of threads equal to one per hardware context in the processor on which the library is running.
+The default value is four.
+If the variable is set to zero, SmartRedis will use a default number of threads equal to one per hardware context in the processor on which the library is running (more specifically, SmartRedis will use the result of a call to std::thread::hardware_concurrency() as the number of threads to create).
 This default will generally give good performance; however, if the SmartRedis library is sharing the processor hardware with other software, it may be useful to specify a smaller number of threads for some workloads.